phikal/web-tools/md/gal/index.md

 easier.
 By clicking on a thumbnail, you will be sent to the actual image, which in turn should be optimised.
 If available or I know anything specific about an image, I shall add a comment below.

-For a "raw" directory view of the images, go to the [files](/~phi/files/img/) section of my page.

 ---